SansGuidon/bookmarks/README.md

 * [Ádám Sándor](https://container-solutions.com/propagating-configuration-from-terraform-to-kubernetes-apps/) - (2018) Propagating configuration from Terraform to Kubernetes Apps
 * [Terraform Best Practices](https://www.terraform-best-practices.com/) - [Book] free book with most of best-practices and recommendations for Terraform users. **Bonus** [Source code examples](https://github.com/antonbabenko/terraform-best-practices/tree/master/examples)
 * [Anton Babenko](https://fosdem.org/2019/schedule/event/terraform_best_practices/) - [Videos] (2019) Codifying infrastructure with Terraform for the future | be aware of principles related to management of Terraform resources, Terraform modules best-practices and some CI/CD principles applicable to infrastructure management and deployments.
-* [HashiCorp Learn](https://learn.hashicorp.com/terraform/?track=getting-started#getting-started) - Getting Started - AWS | In this introduction to Terraform, you will learn how to use Terraform to build infrastructure in AWS.
+* :star: [**HashiCorp Learn**](https://learn.hashicorp.com/terraform/?track=getting-started#getting-started) - Getting Started - AWS | In this introduction to Terraform, you will learn how to use Terraform to build infrastructure in AWS.
 * [Regis Wilson](https://medium.com/driven-by-code/the-terrors-and-joys-of-terraform-88bbd1aa4359) - (2019) The Terrors and Joys of Terraform
 * [Rodion Chachura](https://medium.com/@geekrodion/system-testing-localstack-terraforms-37b31ba99310) - (2018) System testing: Localstack + Terraform
 * [gruntwork-io/terragrunt](https://github.com/gruntwork-io/terragrunt) - Terragrunt is a thin wrapper for Terraform that provides extra tools for working with multiple Terraform modules. **See also** : [https://www.gruntwork.io](Gruntwork website)